 International freshman applicants attend a variety of different educational systems.
-For those educated in the United States, or attending a school that follows an educational curriculum patterned after the U.S. system, they should create the Self-reported Student Academic Record (SSAR).
+Students educated in the United States, or attending a school that follows an educational curriculum patterned after the U.S. system, should create the Self-reported Student Academic Record (SSAR).
 To learn more about SSAR, click here.
 All other applicants should submit official or certified copies of all secondary school records and/or examination results.
-All credentials from non-U.S. institutions must be evaluated by a foreign credential evaluation agency.
-We recommend a member of the National Association of Credential Evaluation Services or the International Education Credential Services provided by the American Association of Collegiate Registrars and Admissions Officers.
+All credentials from non-U.S. institutions must be evaluated by a foreign credential evaluation agency to include a U.S. equivalent grade point average.
+We recommend a member of the National Association of Credential Evaluation Services.
 All academic records must be issued in the native language and be accompanied by a certified English translation.

 In addition, all applicants should:

 Applicants who bring other important attributes to the University community may also receive additional consideration.
-These applicants include visual and performing artists and skilled athletes.
+These applicants include exceptional visual and performing artists and athletes.

 Please note that letters of recommendation are not required and will not be used in the decision-making process.